u n c o m m o n * m u s i c

 All Smithfield Fair's guitars are Guilds made in Westerly, Rhode Island, set-up and maintained by Holger Notzel in Baton Rouge, Louisiana.

-Yeah, they make the amps used by Sonny Landreth, Mark Knopfler, Eddie Van Halen & others.
+Yeah, they make the amps used by Sonny Landreth, Mark Knopfler, & others.

 Remember - We love to hear from you.
 E-mail us anytime.

-(Please note: our old email at info@smithfieldfair.com no longer works.
+(Please note: our old email at info@smithfieldfair.com is no longer active.
 Please use the email above.)

 STEVENSON PRODUCTIONS